Watch the tutorial below to learn more about accessing and using Google Classroom.

 Aspect education executive staff have been monitoring the deteriorating weather conditions; wind, smoke and ash blowing across our Cobbitty site.
 Advice has also been sought from air quality web services and the NSW Rural Fire Service.
 As a consequence, to ensure the health and safety of all students and staff, our main site at Cobbitty will be temporarily closed, tomorrow, Friday 5th December.
 All other satellite sites remain open at this stage.

 Please stay safe everyone and if you have any further questions or concerns feel free to contact us on 1800 277 328.

-Our first school opened in Forestvile in 1971.
+Our first school opened in Belrose in 1966.
 We now operate eight schools in NSW.
 In 2016, our 9th school and the first school in South Australia was established.

 Our goal is to provide the best opportunities across Aspect schools for students on the spectrum, through evidence-informed practice that is person-centred and family-focused , with the ultimate aim of preparing for transition to a mainstream school environment.

 The Aspect Comprehensive Approach draws on elements from our approach in Aspect Education with Autism Initiatives (UK)'s Five point Star at its centre which supports us to understand students on the spectrum from their perspective.

 Our learning environments are tailored to the needs of our students on the autism spectrum.
 Classes are small with a high teacher to student ratio and a teacher’s aide appointed to each class.
 Our goal is to help students develop the skills to become as independent as possible and to enable them to succeed in the wider community.